hps/docs-test/00-introduction.md

 </form>
 {% endhighlight %}

-The quickest way to get up and running with SecureSubmit is to adhere to our naming conventions when marking up your payment form.
-Note that the name attributes are not included for any fields that contain card data.
-This prevents those fields from posting to your server, which is critical in order to avoid PCI requirements.
-The SecureSubmit plugin attempts to remove those attributes programmatically if they exists, but it is best not to include them.

 SecureSubmit is packaged as a Javascript library.
 All you need to do is include the SecureSubmit library, and add a few lines of initialization code.
 It's that simple!

 > For Automatic Javascript For Tokenization